Last Updated on 26th April 2023 by Dan

 Think you may be suffering from an asbestos-related disease?
-Check out the most common asbestos symptoms below which will vary depending on which type of asbestos disease you have:-
+Check out the most common symptoms of asbestos poisoning below, which will vary depending on which type of asbestos disease you have:-

-Shortness of breath is often one of the very first signs of an asbestos related illness.
+Shortness of breath is often one of the very first symptoms that indicates signs of an asbestos related illness.

 Exposure to and inhalation of asbestos fibers causes scar tissue in the lungs, making it difficult to breathe.

 This scar tissue that develops in the lungs is known as asbestosis.

 Asbestosis has a long latency period, meaning the disease usually takes many years to develop following the initial exposure to asbestos.

 Symptoms of asbestosis usually take anywhere between 20 to 30 years to develop.